 There is a special kind of adrenaline rush that comes from engaging in activities that are hella beyond your comfort zone.
 And I’m not talking about the Mayhem that is online dating, I am talking about stepping off the beaten path into the world that’s right in front of you.
 Consider that most people live in a perpetual time loop.
 They go from home to the gym to work, then home to do it all over again.
 It’s only recently that people are starting to take note of how to live a better life.

-This summer I spent two weeks in Paris immersing myself in everyday life.
-One of my favorite moments was a picnic by the Seine watching the late night (10PM!) sunset over Ile de St Louis.
-I dashed away for the weekend to hike in the Swiss Alps.
-That experience alone was so freeing, the natural vista was absolutely stunning and confirmed that the Japanese phenomenon of Shinrin-yoku, or ‘forest bathing’ is real.
+I spent two weeks in Paris this summer, immersing myself in everyday life.
+One of my favorite moments was a picnic by the Seine, watching the late-night (10 PM!) sunset over Ile de St Louis.
+Then, I dashed away to hike in the Swiss Alps for the weekend.
+That experience alone was so freeing.
+The natural vista was stunning and confirmed that the Japanese phenomenon of Shinrin-yoku, or ‘forest bathing,’ is real.

-There is real joy in creating distance from the norm that is your life.
+There is an absolute joy in creating distance from the norm in your life.
+Start with a few hours a day in your neighborhood if it sounds daunting.
+Once you get into the rhythm, expand beyond the familiar into a new borough or city.
+Make your weekends count and go somewhere you’ve never been before.
+Soon enough, you will realize how every experience can positively affect and influence your life.
+The more you engage in a practice of self-discovery, the more natural it will be to finally take those weeks of vacation you’ve been accumulating.There is real joy in creating distance from the norm that is your life.
 If it sounds daunting, start with a few hours a day in your own neighborhood.
 Once you get into the rhythm, expand beyond the familiar into a new borough or city.
 Make your weekends count and go somewhere you’ve never been before.
 Soon enough you will realize how each and every experience can positively affect and influence your life.
 The more you engage in a practice of self-discovery, the more natural it will be to finally take those weeks of vacation you’ve been accumulating.